Get My San Diego Zoo & Other Discounts

 Make a day and an evening of it, or spend several evenings exploring the surrounding area with an exclusive package.
 Each deal includes admission to the zoo and botanical garden, as well as lodging.

 Select how many tickets you need and your dates to find deals.
-Choose from 91 hotels in the area and select as many nights as you want, allowing you to create the leisurely vacation of your dreams in Southwestern Ohio.
+Choose from dozens of hotels in the area and select as many nights as you want, allowing you to create the leisurely vacation of your dreams in Southwestern Ohio.

 Prices will differ depending on the hotel you choose and your length of stay.